pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

 Printing Variables
 ------------------

 How can you print variables and text together?
-Say you've got a variable ``result`` and you want to nicely print it.
-Based on what we learned so far, you can do this:
+Say you've got a variable ``answer`` and you want to print it.
+Based on what we've learned so far, you can do this:

 .. code-block:: python